artsmia/artstories.md/art/hunting-coat.md

 ## The World Beyond

 Many Native American communities hold that people can communicate with things beyond the human realm.
-The powers of seduction embodied in the beauty of this coat, for instance, would please the Lord of the Caribou, who would send animals from the sacred mountain for hunters to harvest—an exchanged honored between realms.
+The powers of seduction embodied in the beauty of this coat, for instance, would please the Lord of the Caribou, who would send animals from the sacred mountain for hunters to harvest—an exchange honored between realms.

 ## Dream Design